kucukaslan/website/content/demystifying_tcp_http.md

 ---
-title: "Demystifying Network Requests: TCP and HTTP"
+title: "Demystifying Network Requests: TCP, HTTP and More"
 date: 2025-05-14T00:00:00+03:00
 tags: ['professional', 'en']
 draft: false
 ---

 In the recent weeks,
-I had a chance to work on a web server project that I need to go through a bit lower level than usual.
+I had the chance to work on a web server project that I need to go through a bit lower level than usual.
 Usually, our web servers serve "modern" RESTful APIs, and occasionally some other cool sounding protocols like GraphQL, gRPC or WebSockets.

 ## What Do We Usually Have
-There are so many frameworks and built-in supports for that handles more or less everything for you.
+There are so many frameworks and built-in supports for them that handles more or less everything for you.

 With Java Spring, it is, practically, as simple as writing a Class annotated with `@RestController`